oehrlis/oci-sec-ws/lab/ex03/3x05-Exercise.md

 In this exercise, you:

-- Configured Oracle Data Safe to enable security features for database monitoring.
+- Configured Oracle Data Safe to enable advanced security features for database monitoring and protection.
-- Successfully registered an Autonomous Database (ADB) with Data Safe for secure
+- Successfully registered an Autonomous Database (ADB) with Data Safe for secure management.
-- management.

 You are now ready to continue with the next exercise, where you will explore how to assess database configurations for compliance and best practices.

 <!-- For Pandoc -->
 - **Previous Exercise:** [Exercise 04: Notification Setup](#exercise-04-notification-setup)